Skip to content

 In our experience serving Oklahoma City and Edmond communities, we’ve found that many 1,800-2,000 square foot homes with good insulation and modern windows operate efficiently with 80,000 BTU furnaces.
 Conversely, poorly insulated 1,500 square foot homes may struggle with the same equipment during particularly cold snaps when temperatures drop into the teens.

-If you're considering whether an 80,000 BTU furnace is right for your home, Triple Play Home Services provides comprehensive load calculations and honest recommendations tailored to Oklahoma's climate.
+If you’re considering whether an 80,000 BTU furnace is right for your home, or it’s time for a furnace replacement, Triple Play Home Services provides comprehensive load calculations and honest recommendations tailored to Oklahoma’s climate.
 Our veteran-owned team is available 24/7 to assess your heating needs and ensure proper system sizing.
-Call us at (405) 474-6723 for a professional evaluation that considers your specific home characteristics, not just square footage.
+Call us at (405) 500-5333 for a professional evaluation that considers your specific home characteristics, not just square footage.